SQL Relay FAQ

 MySQL/MariaDB and PostgreSQL protocol support makes SQL Relay a transparent database proxy for MySQL/MariaDB and PostgreSQL.
 You can just aim SQL Relay at the database and aim your app at SQL Relay.

-If your app was written using a database abstraction API supported by SQL Relay such as ODBC, ADO.NET, Perl DBI, etc. then you can install the SQL Relay driver on the client machine and then just change the connect string to point to the appropriate instance of SQL Relay.
+If your app was written using a database abstraction layer supported by SQL Relay such as ODBC, ADO.NET, Perl DBI, etc. then you can install the SQL Relay driver on the client machine and then just change the connect string to point to the appropriate instance of SQL Relay.

 If your app was written using a database specific API then you might have to port your app to use the SQL Relay API, or a supported DB abstraction layer first.